Trip Notes PDF

 These temperatures are indicative only and can change on a daily/weekly basis

-There are 2 main walks on this trip with the longest being 6.5km on a walking track across the island of Zlarin and a short walk across the island of Krapanj.
-An alternate means of transport can be arranged if necessary.
-We would advise that appropriate walking shoes to be worn for all walks.

-Equipment to bring along with you

-Post-edit: These temperatures are indicative only and can change on a daily/weekly basis

 There are 2 main walks on this trip, both of which are around 4kms long on walking tracks across the island of Dugi Otok.
-If you don’t wish to do any of the walks you can remain on-board our main escort boat.
-We would advise that appropriate walking shoes to be worn for all walks.
+If you don't wish to do any of the walks you remain on board our main escort boat.
+We would advise that the appropriate walking shoes to be worn for all walks.

 Equipment to bring along with you